 There are, of course, extraneous circumstances–as there always are in these instances.
 The media is certain to let us know about them.
 Yet I got to thinking–it’s so easy for us to second guess police.
 Why don’t they tase them?
 Why don’t they shoot them in the leg, or shoot the gun or knife out of their hand?

 Imagine someone facing you from a few feet away and pulling out…anything.
 How long does that take?
 Or walking toward you brandishing something.
 When…the person gets close enough to you to make out what he’s carrying, what do you do?
 You can’t take your eyes off him long enough to study the object for any real length of time.
 He’s coming toward you.
 What do you do?
 How long does it take for this person to get close enough to harm them (if that’s what he wanted them to think he was going to do)?

 Roughly speaking, it takes about 1.5 seconds.
-A lot can happen in 1.5 seconds.
+A second and a half.
+A great deal can happen in 1.5 seconds.
 Try this: hold out your arm straight in front of you with a pen in your hand.
 Drop the pen.
 Catch it before it hits the ground.